 Entering a Casino for the First Time

-My first experience at slot machine gambling was in 2003 at a small tribal casino (Kewadin Casino in Manistique, Michigan) in the upper peninsula.
+My first experience with slot machine gambling was in 2003 at a small tribal casino (Kewadin Casino in Manistique, Michigan) in the upper peninsula.
 I was taking a long drive back to graduate school in Iowa after visiting family in the lower peninsula and had found a hotel at which to spend the night.
 A casino was located just down the highway from that hotel.

 I wasn’t aware of the casino being there until the hotel provided $20 worth of tokens to play at it.
-I remember feeling a little nervous about entering a casino for the first time in my life.
+I remember feeling a little nervous about entering a casino for the first time.
 I mean, what would my family of non-gamblers think?
 But I gathered up my courage and went on in.

-I distinctly remember rapidly spending the $20 worth of tokens on slots.
+I distinctly remember rapidly spending $20 worth of tokens on slots.
 Plus, another $50 besides which I could ill afford to lose.
-At the time I was a poor graduate student on a research stipend working a side job as a temporary instructor of college physics.
-I’d just spent my food money for the trip home.
+At the time, I was a poor graduate student on a research stipend working a side job as a temporary instructor of college physics.

-Why don’t I know if I had won or not?
+Why don’t I know if I won or not?
 Frankly, how would I have known if I had?
 If I did, it wasn’t enough to grab my attention.

 Maybe a few numbers changed on the player’s console, and the slot machine made an unusual sound.
 So?
 What of it?

 From my perspective, it was doing that every time I made a bet anyway.
-I left the casino after having spent $50 I could barely afford to lose.
+I left the casino after spending $50 I could barely afford to lose.
 As I continued home on that long road trip, I started thinking about gambling with slot machines.

-Since then, I’ve more-or-less never really stopped doing so.
+Since then, I’ve never stopped doing so.
 After a few months of dwelling on that first experience, I happened to be visiting the Omaha Zoo just over the western border of Iowa in Nebraska.
-There, I saw a casino (Lakeside Casino in Osceola, Iowa) on the river.
+I saw a casino (Lakeside Casino in Osceola, Iowa) on the river.

 Hint: it was a riverboat casino.
-With those months of thinking figuratively behind me, I’d concluded from my first visit that I needed a rule for how much I should allow myself to spend whenever, or if ever, I entered another casino.
+With those months of thinking figuratively behind me, I’d concluded from my first visit that I needed a rule for how much I should allow myself to spend whenever I entered another casino.
 The careful rule I devised was this: “Take a fixed amount into the casino, say $25, and spend only that plus whatever you make from it.”

-With this simple rule and $25 in hand, I entered this second casino at about 2 o’clock in the afternoon on a Saturday … and left almost 12 hours later at 1 a.m.
+With this simple rule and $25 in hand, I entered this second casino at about 2 p.m. on a Saturday and left almost 12 hours later at 1 a.m.
 Yes, that’s right, 12 hours.
 Why?

 My simple rule didn’t account for this error: Almost immediately after entering this second casino, I won $500 on a 25-cent slot machine.
-Doing so left me feeling quite emotional, which inclined me to try to stick firmly to the rule – which I proceeded to do.
+Doing so left me feeling quite emotional, which inclined me to try to stick firmly to the rule, which I proceeded to do.

-As the afternoon and evening passed into the early morning, I continued to win additional small, nontaxable jackpots.
+As the afternoon and evening passed into the early morning I continued to win additional minor jackpots.
 Eventually, I spent my $25 along with what I’d won with it.
 And so, this was my second experience at a casino.

 I’d gone from slots gambling for 10 minutes to a marathon 12-hour session.
 I did try to find a hotel that morning, instead of driving home at such a late hour (and coming as close as I’ve ever gotten to hitting a deer on the highway), but the nearby hotel wouldn’t accept a credit card, only cash.
 The hotel staff insinuated that people would provide a credit card to the hotel upon arrival but afterward max out their credit limit at the casino.

 At check-out, they couldn’t pay their hotel bill the following morning.
 That shocked me.
-My point isn’t about my not being able to get a hotel room, but that this was my first real clue that gambling was … complicated.
-It consisted of more than just the act of making a bet by pushing a button.
+My point isn’t about my inability to get a hotel room but that this was my first real clue that gambling was complicated.

-It exists in a unique environment where loud sounds, flashing lights, second-hand smoke, and even gambling abuses can occur.
+Playing slot machines consists of more than just the act of making a bet by pushing a button.
+Slot machine gambling exists in a unique environment where loud sounds, flashing lights, second-hand smoke, and even gambling abuses can occur.
 How fascinating!

 My Initial Gambling Rules

 If my reaction to these strong emotions was a personal weakness, I knew I wouldn’t just find myself exposing this behavior at a casino.
 I could potentially be surprised by it at any other time.
-For example, while living my life or when working professionally.
+For example, perhaps while living my life or when working professionally?

 I felt I needed to understand and, if I could, address it.
-So, with this reasoning in mind for proceeding with gaining additional slot machine gambling experiences, I took a long look around where I lived for any nearby casinos within driving distance.
-As it happened, there was a nice casino relatively nearby.
+So, with this reasoning in mind for gaining additional slot machine gambling experiences, I took a long look around where I lived for any nearby casinos within driving distance.
+As it happened, there was a casino resort relatively nearby.

-This local casino (Prairie Meadows in Altoona, Iowa) had table games, floors of slot machines, a high limit slot room, and horse racing.
+This local casino (Prairie Meadows in Altoona, Iowa) had table games, floors of slot machines, a high-limit slot room, and horse racing.
 And, oh, the splendor of the buffet!
 To all my senses, it was simply delightful.

-So, with that limited assessment of a gambling establishment, about every month or more I’d take about $25 from my monthly stipend to go there with the full expectation of gambling it all away on slot machines.
+So, with that limited assessment of a gambling establishment, about every month or more, I’d take about $25 from my monthly stipend to go there with the full expectation of gambling it all away on slot machines.
 But would I?
 For what happened next, see The World’s Oldest Winning Slots Strategy.

 The Changing State of Gambling, in Brief

 Basically, in 1988 tribal casinos became permitted by federal law.
-Although, tribes did need to negotiate state-tribal compacts with the state their reservations were located within.
+Although tribes did need to negotiate state-tribal compacts with the state their reservations were located within.
 These negotiations typically took years.

 Another substantial change happened in the early 1990s when riverboat casinos became legal in several midwestern states.
-Originally, state law required these casinos to travel on water, or at least unmoor from a dock, before any gambling could occur.
+Initially, state law required these casinos to travel on water, or at least unmoor from a dock, before gambling could occur.
 In the mid-90s, online gambling started up outside of the U.S.

-This got out of control fast, until various legal restrictions began protecting players.
-For a while, this protection was to block online gambling in the continental U.S. By doing so, the U.S. Senate was not just protecting players, but also land-based casinos hurt by online gambling from outside the U.S.
+This development got out of control fast until various legal restrictions began protecting players.
+For a while, this protection was to block online gambling in the continental U.S. By doing so, the U.S. Senate was protecting players and land-based casinos hurt by online gambling from outside the U.S.

 Not long after, Canada did much the same.
-Besides tribal gaming, this was the limit of federal laws restricting gambling in the U.S. until the banning and recent un-banning of sports betting at the national level.
+Besides tribal gaming, this was the limit of federal laws restricting gambling in the U.S. until the banning and recent unbanning of sports betting at the national level.
 What all this means is simple.

 Gambling has become prevalent in the U.S., especially the most popular type of gambling there is: slot machine casino gambling.
-As it were, there is another side of the coin, as it were, to all this growth and expansion of gambling.
-All through these changes to the gaming industry in the U.S. and abroad, the technology of gambling was also growing and expanding.
+As it were, there is another side of the coin to all this growth and expansion of gambling.
+All through these changes to the gaming industry in the U.S. and abroad, the gambling technology was also growing and expanding.

-For example, as you might imagine, the impact of microchips and the internet was profound to slots.
-For a succinct article capturing these near-constant technological developments of slots machines, see The Ultimate Guide to Slot Machine History.

-My point of view is that slot machine casino gambling has changed a lot in the last few decades.
+For example, the impact of microchips and the internet was profound to slots.
+For a concise article capturing these near-constant technological developments of slot machines, see Ultimate Guide to Slot Machine History.
+I think slot machine casino gambling has changed a lot in the last few decades.

-Further, I believe that these changes will keep on happening.
+Further, these changes will keep on happening.
 Knowing what has happened in the past will help us understand the future.

-Some of the biggest changes occurring right now are related to slot machines no longer being fully random.
+The most significant changes occurring now are related to slot machines no longer being entirely random.

 Frankly, there are degrees of randomness.
-In the past, most casinos controlled the odds of winning on a slot machine by having slots mechanics physically adjust the odds on a regular schedule perhaps 2 weeks long.
+In the past, most casinos controlled the odds of winning on a slot machine by having slot mechanics physically adjust the odds on a regular schedule, perhaps two weeks long.
 Nowadays, at casinos built or heavily renovated since 2012, this is automated.

-Doing so both reduced the casino labor force and provided a near real-time understanding of the performance of the casino for its operator.
+Doing so both reduced the casino labor force and provided a near real-time understanding of the casino’s performance for its operator.
 And therein lies the secret to winning at slot machine casino gambling.
-But all that is a bit much for the beginner slots player.
+But all that is a bit much for the beginner slot player.

-What you need to know is, the randomness of slot machines isn’t always fully random.
-There are patterns to this randomness and, if you know to look for them, you can find them.
+What you need to know is that slot machines’ randomness isn’t always fully random.
+There are patterns to this randomness, and if you know to look for them, you can find them.

 Beginning Your Slots Journey

 Maybe you’ve yet to visit a casino.
-Maybe you have visited a casino and wondered what the heck just happened.
+Perhaps you have visited a casino and wondered what the heck just happened.
 You might even have gone many times but want to restart your slots journey for one of several reasons.

 So, let us begin your journey together.
 Your first step?
-Well, it’s probably not visiting a casino.
+Well, it’s not visiting a casino.

-In Iowa, for instance, every resident has at least one casino within an hour drive.
+In Iowa, for instance, every resident has at least one casino within an hour’s drive.
 What about you?
 How many casinos are near you?

-Well, I shouldn’t explain how to use Google, but here’s a hint: Type “casinos near me” in Google.
+I shouldn’t explain how to use Google, but here’s a hint: Type “casinos near me” in Google.
 Doing so will show a map with all the casinos in your area.
 Cool, huh?

-Or use my Online Resource for U.S. Casino Slots Enthusiasts with links to my state-by-state slots review articles including lists of state’s casinos as well as their websites … and a map!
+Or use my Online Resource for U.S. Casino Slots Enthusiasts with links to my state-by-state slots review articles, including lists of state’s casinos with their websites and a state map!
 What you want to do is visit the websites of casinos near you.
 See what they have to offer that you might like.

-Don’t focused entirely on gambling.
+Don’t focus entirely on gambling.
 For instance, you’ll probably want a nice meal occasionally, right?
-So, look at what nearby casinos have to offer which might interest you.
+So, look at what nearby casinos offer that might interest you.

 The Golden Rule